Become a wholetime firefighter – our recruitment campaign is due to launch at the beginning of 2025! Sign up to our jobs mailing list

 Your data rights

-If you have concerns about what personal data we collect and share, please discuss this with the Firesetter Advisor as we may be able to collect limited and anonymised data so that we can still deliver the intervention.
+If you have concerns about what personal data we collect and share, please discuss this with the Fire Safety Intervention advisor as we may be able to collect limited and anonymised data so that we can still deliver the intervention.
 The exceptions to this are when we are feeding back to a referring agency, if we have safeguarding concerns, when a criminal activity has been disclosed or when we are required by law to pass on information.

 Please read the AF&RS employee information privacy notice above, as a lot of the information there also applies to you.